influxdata/docs-v2/content/v2.0/users/create-user.md

 To create a new user with a password and add the user as a member of an organization, include a password and organization ID with the `influx user create` command.

-- A username
+- Username
-- The organization name or organization ID to add the user to _(provided in the output of [`influx org find`](/v2.0/reference/cli/influx/org/find/))_
+- Organization name or organization ID to add the user to _(provided in the output of [`influx org find`](/v2.0/reference/cli/influx/org/find/))_
-- A password
+- Password

 ```sh
 # Pattern